 Tuesday, June 23

-Crisis in Cosmetics: Formulating to Survive the Endless Bans of Ingredients
+Workshop 2: Crisis in Cosmetics: Formulating to Survive the Endless Bans of Ingredients

 There was a time when cosmetic scientists were entrusted with developing safe ingredients for topical products.
 Today, that responsibility is shared with federal governments, local governments and all manners of NGOs.
 The advent of social media has made even the layperson an opinionated expert on the safety of cosmetics and their ingredients.
 As a result, even an ingredient allowed by regulators can fall prey to public execution.

-How to Optimize Thickening in Water-based Personal Care Formulations
+Workshop 3: How to Optimize Thickening in Water-based Personal Care Formulations

 All thickeners function by binding or immobilizing water, and the key mechanisms involved include absorption, adsorption, hydrogen bonding, electrostatic repulsion and hydrophobe/hydrophobe interaction.
-The various types of thickening materials include synthetic and natural based polymers, colloidal structure-forming surfactants, and particles.
-Polymers are the most important class of these materials and are generally classified as being either water soluble or swellable; they also can be nonionic, anionic or cationic in nature.
+The various types of thickening materials include synthetic and natural based polymers, colloidal structure-forming surfactants and particles.
+Polymers are the most important class of these materials, and are generally classified as being either water soluble or swellable.
+They also can be nonionic, anionic or cationic in nature.

 This workshop will cover strategies for developing optimal thickening systems in all types of water-based formulations, including challenging environments such as extreme pH or high salt formulations.